Skip to content

 @goto Script4 release!

-All the resources except Script4 are now unloaded, because we navigated here
+All resources except Script4 are now unloaded, because we navigated here

 with "@goto release!".